NDLANO/h5p-caretaker-server/readme.md

  - Run `git clone git@github.com/ndlano/h5p-caretaker-server` to get the code for this server
  - Run `cd h5p-caretaker-server` in order to change into the downloaded directory.
  - Run `composer install` to install the latest version of the H5P Caretaker library.
- - Run `npm install` to install the latest version of the H5P Caretaker library.
+ - Run `npm install` to install the latest version of the H5P Caretaker client.
  - Copy the `h5p-caretaker-server` directory to your webserver - it should now be usable in general.
  - Ensure that the `h5p-caretaker-server/uploads` folder can be written by your server to temporarily unpack H5P files that will be uploaded.